Summer Food Service Program

-If you currently participate in another child nutrition program, print the Agreement, Policy Statement and CN PEARS Authorization Form.
+If you currently participate in another child nutrition program, or are a school food authority, you only need to complete the Agreement, Policy Statement and CN PEARS Authorization Form.
 After the forms have been processed you will receive an email stating that you will be able to access PEARS with the current password and login that you use to access the National School Lunch Program (NSLP).

 For all new sponsors, training is done in your region.
-Subsequent annual training is completed online through E-learning.
+Subsequent annual training is completed online through E-learning for sponsors in good standing.
+More training may be required for established sponsors with a significant number of violations.
 If there are major changes in regulations to the program or PEARS, you will be notified of training that will be scheduled in multiple areas throughout Pennsylvania that you will be required to attend.

 The SFSP toolkit will help sponsors and sites create outreach materials such as letters to parents and press releases.
 The link to the outreach toolkit is http://www.fns.usda.gov/cnd/Summer/library/toolkit.pdf.
 This toolkit will help you develop outreach methods to suit your specific needs.

 |Information for Potential Sites|

 A site is the physical location that serves SFSP meals during a supervised time period.

 Some organizations do not have the financial or administrative ability to operate the program, but they can supervise a food service for children, along with recreational or enrichment activities at a site.

 You can look for an established sponsor in your area from the sponsor list.
 Please contact them if you would like to offer your location as a feeding site, or you may contact the Department of Education.